wongstephen/ToolLibrary-Frontend-React-Webapp/README.md

 ### Future Updates

-- Forget password
+- [ ] Forget password
-- Host backend on AWS
+- [ ] Host backend on AWS
-- Relationship Schema for Loanee
+- [ ] Relationship Schema for Loanee
-- Additional test for user login
-- Password requirements
+- [ ] Password requirements
-- Store data into useContext to reduce API calls
+- [x] Store data into useContext to reduce API calls
+- [ ] Create loading throbber for AddItems and Edit items when user selects a new image.
+- [ ] Create staging environment deployed to AWS via CI/CD
+- [ ] Additional Test
+  - Login
+  - [ ] Passes when user enters correct username and password
+  - [ ] Fails when user enters wrong username
+  - [ ] Fails when user enters correct username and wrong password
+  - [ ] Faits when user does not enter an username and/or password

 ### Issue Tracking

 - When the user edits an item and tries to update it, the server responds with an error.